becoming, not vanishing

 Body as Capital

-This concept also highlights how culture can be seen as a service derived from nature.
+This phrase, karada ga shihon, also highlights how culture can be seen as a service derived from nature.
 Physical skills, whether in sports or the arts, cannot simply be bought or replicated by AI.
 They require years of embodied practice, reinforcing the connection between culture and nature.

 As a graduate student, I was interested in machizukuri, which may be translated as ‘village-making.’
 I thought machizukuri turned the traditional enterprise of Anthropology of ‘village-study’ inside-out.